History, tourist information, and nearby accommodation

-A 10th-century hogback tombstone in the porch hints at the long history of All Saints church.
+A 10th-century hogback tombstone hints at the long history of All Saints Church.
 The oldest part of the church structure is the base of the tower, built in the 12th century.
 Most of what we see today is the result of a Victorian rebuilding.

 The 12th-century chancel arch was spared by the Victorian restorers, while the nave arcades are also Norman.
 In St Aelred's Chapel are a series of medieval misericords, and at the back of the church is a slave's yoke, from a slave freed in South Africa in the 19th century.

-The ruins of a 12th century castle are just a few steps away from the market place in Helmsley.
-The castle was begun in 1120 by Walter Espec and extended by his heir, Rober de Ros.
+The ruins of a 12th-century castle are just a few steps away from the market place.
+Helmsley Castle was begun in 1120 by Walter Espec and extended by his heir, Rober de Ros.
 The medieval fortress was converted into a comfortable residence by the Manners family in the 16th century, and the residential apartments feature wonderful plasterwork ceilings and panelling.